 - A. Client demographics: Brief description of identity variables and intersectionality. - B. Description of presenting problem: Presenting problem, including current symptoms, history of concern, and attempts to resolve it.
 Consider impact of systems of privilege and oppression and relevant culture-based norms and beliefs on these problems.
 Include CCAPS information as part of discussion of assessment of presenting concern. - C. Biopsychosocial history: Relevant history, including family history and dynamics; prior treatment; social and romantic history; relevant education/work history; trauma history; substance use concerns; current/historical risk factors.
-Consider impact of systems of privilege and oppression on family and relevant culture-based beliefs (e.g. sense of belonging vs feeling like "other", languages spoken, level of acculturation, beliefs about gender roles, views of authority, views of mental health and therapy, etc.). - D. Diagnostic impression using DSM 5, including any "rule outs"; incorporate multicultural considerations as part of your thought process. - E. Conceptualization from a specific theoretical framework with relevant research/conceptual grounding and considering cultural factors.
-Use a scholarly reading to describe your conceptualization and approach to treatment. - F. Treatment goals.
+Consider impact of systems of privilege and oppression on family and relevant culture-based beliefs (e.g. sense of belonging vs feeling like "other", languages spoken, level of acculturation, beliefs about gender roles, views of authority, views of mental health and therapy, etc.). - D. Diagnostic impression using DSM 5, including any rule outs; incorporate multicultural considerations as part of your thought process. - E. Conceptualization from a specific theoretical framework with relevant research/conceptual grounding and considering cultural factors.
+Use a scholarly reading to describe your conceptualization and approach to treatment.

-- G. Treatment progress to date: Summary of the course of treatment including number of sessions, consistency of attendance, interventions used and connection between interventions used with conceptualization.
+- F. Treatment goals.
+Indicate the short-term treatment goals collaboratively decided with the client. - G. Treatment progress to date: Summary of the course of treatment including number of sessions, consistency of attendance, interventions used and connection between interventions used with conceptualization.
 Describe client's progress to date, including areas of continued difficulty.
 Consider impact of systems of privilege and oppression and relevant culture-based norms and beliefs on therapy progress.
-Discuss any potential transference and counter-transference issues. - H. Self-reflection: Consider what you learned about yourself as an emerging psychologist based on your work with this client.
+Discuss any potential transference and countertransference issues. - H. Video Clip: Please select a video clip to reflect a theme that emerged as you prepared content for the presentation, a question for discussion, and/or the nature of your work with the client.
+The clip should be no more than five minutes given time limitations of the presentation. - I. Self-reflection: Consider what you learned about yourself as an emerging psychologist based on your work with this client.
 Consider how your own social identities, theoretical orientation, diagnostic framework, cultural influences and biases intersect with your conceptualization and interventions with this client.
 How have they helped you be more effective and how have they presented obstacles for effective work with this client?
 What have you done to maintain awareness of these factors and try to keep their influence in the service of the client's needs?
 What interventions have you noticed have become more integrated into your clinical style?
-In what areas would you still like to continue to challenge yourself as you consider your next professional steps. - I. Discussion: following the formal presentation, we will engage in a group discussion about your work with the client and your self-reflection about areas of growth that occurred during your internship year.
+In what areas would you still like to continue to challenge yourself as you consider your next professional steps. - J. Questions: pose questions for the group to consider based on your presentation and work with the client. - K. Discussion: following the formal presentation, we will engage in a group discussion about your work with the client and your self-reflection about areas of growth that occurred during your internship year.

-Presentation Time: 60 minutes total: approximately 35 minutes for formal presentation and 25 for discussion.
+Presentation Time: 50 minutes total: approximately 25 minutes for formal presentation, including video clip and 25 for discussion of both questions posed, questions raised by staff, and self-reflection shared by intern.

-APPENDIX U: GUIDELINES FOR PROFESSIONALISM AT CAPS
+APPENDIX U: GUIDELINES AND CENTER NORMS AT CAPS